Robinpig/Note/docs/CS/Java/ZooKeeper/ZooKeeper.md

 Application specific uses of these will consist of a mixture of specific components of Zoo Keeper and application specific conventions.

 **ZooKeeper provides a per client guarantee of FIFO execution of requests and linearizability for all requests that change the ZooKeeper state.**
-To guarantee that update operations satisfy linearizability, Zookeeper implements a leader-based atomic broadcast protocol, called **Zab**.
+To guarantee that update operations satisfy linearizability, Zookeeper implements a leader-based atomic broadcast protocol, called [Zab](/docs/CS/Java/ZooKeeper/Zab.md).

 In ZooKeeper, servers process read operations locally, and we do not use Zab to totally order them.